Alexandre Jansen Da Silva

-Alexandre Jansen Da Silva (born 16 January 1987) is a Belgian professional footballer who currently plays for Renaissance Mons 44.
+Alexandre Jansen Da Silva (born 16 January 1987) is a Belgian professional footballer who plays as a centre-back for Renaissance Mons 44.

 Career

-Jansen Da Silva and his 1-year younger brother Alandson were born in West Flanders to Brazilian parents.
+Jansen Da Silva and his one-year younger brother Alandson were born in West Flanders to Brazilian parents.
 Their father Sérgio da Silva played in the late 1980s for KSV Waregem and KRC Harelbeke.
 Alexandre made his debut at the highest level of Belgian football as a replacement for Brian Priske at Club Brugge.
-He played his first match for Standard against FCV Dender one day after his 22nd birthday, when he achieved a spot in the starting eleven.
-He is usually fielded at right full back.
+He played his first match for Standard Liège against FCV Dender one day after his 22nd birthday, when he achieved a spot in the starting eleven.